Connect is an independent coaching, consulting and strategic advisory firm supporting leaders in new roles.

 To help you acclimate and accelerate, we use applied neuroscience, behavior design, and lean communications® in brain-friendly ways.
 As a result, you’re better positioned to excel.
 Plus, you’re able to think more clearly, use your energy more efficiently, and recall more.

-Founded in the San Francisco Bay Area in 2004 by Liz Guthridge, Connect serves these three sectors: for-profit, nonprofit (including education), and government.
+Founded in the San Francisco Bay Area in 2004 by Liz Guthridge, Connect serves for-profit companies and nonprofit (including education and healthcare) organizations.

 Leaders hire us the first time because of our track record, including our ability to help them adjust to their new situation and provide behind-the-scenes support.